A guide to the new features and content of Bodyswaps 1.7

 Checkpoints and user progression

 As our content got longer, checkpoints were added to aid navigation and help the user to pause and resume modules.
 This feature was added in 1.6 with the progress screen.
-However, there was still not a sense of progression through the checkpoints, so we’ve introduced a new checkpoint prompt to punctuate the module and sexed up our module complete screen!
+However, there was still not a sense of progression through the checkpoints, so we’ve introduced a new checkpoint prompt to punctuate the module and improved our module complete screen!

 Bodyswapping